featheredtoast/discourse_docker/launcher_go/README.md

 Build and run discourse images.

-## Changes from launcher
+## Changes from launcher (the bash script)

 No prereqs are check yet.
 It assumes you have docker set up and whatever minimum requirements setup for Discourse: namely a recent enough version of docker, git.

 ## Migration from launcher

-Some things are not yet implemented from launcher1.
+Some things are not implemented from launcher1.

 * `DOCKER_HOST_IP` - container can use `host.docker.internal` in most cases.
 Supported on mac and windows... can also be [added on linux via docker args](https://stackoverflow.com/questions/72827527/what-is-running-on-host-docker-internal-host).
 * stable `mac-address` - not implemented.